anfractuosity/lightfantastic/README.md

 * Tidy code, mainly in tag_leds.py

+* Add webapp code, to paint the LEDs

+* Add code to display simple video on LEDs

 # Commercial alternatives

 * https://twinkly.com/ - seems to use a mobile phone for calibration, not sure what LEDs they use